 Does that mean we are anti-AI?
 Not at all – but it is important to realize that the technologies represent tools that can be used for good or bad.
 The number of end user tools is huge and growing rapidly.
 Growth in AI Assistant related areas is huge.
 Most of this is good, but none of this represents a magic pill that will either save or destroy the world.
 How we use these tools and recognize the problems that improper use of them represent, the more successful we will be.

-As educators our focus must remain on teaching concepts and skills to our students that prepare them for a career and long term employment.
+As educators our focus must remain on teaching concepts and skills for our students that prepare them for a career and long term employment.
 AI Prompt Engineering is important to understand, however MUST never become the focus for educators trying to help students.
-Class plans, materials and other teaching materials need to be reviewed for accuracy and plagiarism.
+Class plans, materials and other teaching materials need review for accuracy and plagiarism.
 The same applies to student material.
 There are businesses everywhere these days it seems to help people ‘create’ more and more AI-generated content.
 And almost as many companies now starting to appear to detect such content.

 Our experience has been that AI is a great tool when used for doing research, regardless of field.
 It is not always completely accurate, but is a massive time saver in getting a research project going.
 In the market (where people work), those most vulnerable are those who provide the lowest level of input to problem solving.
 Those who understand big picture issues and how to evaluate and put the pieces together will continue to have a bright (brighter?) future with the assistance of AI tools.
 These are the people we need to be educating and preparing for industry.